Brian Michaels

-Brian Michaels (12 April 1948 in London) is a British theatre and opera director.
+Brian Michaels (12 April 1948) is a British theatre and opera director.

 Personal

-Brian Michaels grew up in Kingsbury, London.
+Brian Michaels was born on 12 April 1948 in London.
+He grew up in Kingsbury, London.
 He studied philosophy at the University of Sussex, and has been a fan of Tottenham Hotspur since he was 5 years old.
 He has been living and working in Germany since 1973.

 Artistic background

 In Germany his theatre career began in 1978 with the creation of "Il Teatro Siciliano" in Frankfort – the first immigrant theatre in Germany.
 His work with the group "I MACAP"., which he co-founded in 1981, was based on a re-invigoration of the traditions of the Commedia dell'arte.
 In 1984, the State Theatre in Stuttgart invited him to prepare his own version of Homer's "Odyssey" with young immigrants from the city.

+In July 2025 Brian Michaels was awarded the prestigious Actor of Europe award in North Macedonia for his lifetime achievement in art.

 Opera

 The success of this production lead to a number of opera productions for the Staatsoper Stuttgart – including Puccini's "Madama Butterfly" and Kagel's "Trahison Oral".
-In 1987, he directed Verdi's "Ernani" for the Bregenz Festival.
+In 1987, he directed Giuseppe Verdi's "Ernani" for the Bregenz Festival.
 His production of Ernst Krenek's "Three one-act Operas", was shown both in Stuttgart and the Vienna Festival (Wiener Festwochen).
 He directed a number of music theatre pieces for this festival between 1990 and 2002.
 Further festival work saw him develop the staging for Frank Zappa's "Yellow Shark", in close cooperation with Zappa and the "Ensemble Modern" (Frankfort, Berlin, Vienna), as well as two Baroque operas by Alessandro Scarlatti for the Innsbruck Festival of Early Music (Innsbrucker Festwochen der Alten Musik) (1995), and the Salzburg Whitsun Festival (2005).
-He then directed Haydn's "Feuersbrunst (Vienna Festival 2001), and Georg Benda's "Il Buon Marito", both in cooperation with Martin Haselböck and the Vienna Academy (Schwetzingen Festival Salamanca, Bilbao 2002/3).
+He then directed Joseph Haydn's "Feuersbrunst (Vienna Festival 2001), and Georg Benda's "Il Buon Marito", both in cooperation with Martin Haselböck and the Vienna Academy (Schwetzingen Festival Salamanca, Bilbao 2002/3).

-Up until today, Brian Michaels has directed more than 40 operas nationally and internationally for both festivals and opera houses – amongst others in Basle, Nuremberg (with Christian Thielemann), Essen, Eisenach, Ulm, Darmstadt, Amsterdam, Los Angeles.
+Up until today, Brian Michaels has directed more than 40 operas nationally and internationally for both festivals and opera houses – amongst others in Basel, Nuremberg (with Christian Thielemann), Essen, Eisenach, Ulm, Darmstadt, Amsterdam, Los Angeles.

 Theatre

-Brian Michaels has directed performances for the theatre in Essen, Basle, Munich, Hamburg (with Giora Feidman), Wuppertal, Düsseldorf, Halle, Kiel, Tel Aviv, Ramallah, Timișoara (Romania), New York and Los Angeles.
+Brian Michaels has directed performances for the theatre in Essen, Basel, Munich, Hamburg (with Giora Feidman), Wuppertal, Düsseldorf, Halle, Kiel, Tel Aviv, Ramallah, Timișoara (Romania), New York and Los Angeles.
 He directed Hanoch Levin's "Murder" in Los Angeles in October/November 2001, immediately after the attacks on the World Trade Center in New York.
 His work has been shown regularly at both national and international festivals, including the Ruhrfestival Recklinghausen, Il Cantiere di Montepulciano (Italy), Steirischer Herbst Festival Graz (Austria), and the International Shakespeare Festival in Neuss (Germany).

 One of his recent works is the production of Aristophanes' "Lysistrata" for the programme of the European Cultural Capital Paphos 2017.
 The performance was staged in a unique location, amidst the ruins of the Ancient City of Paphos.